 In our world of convenience and being on the run, it’s hard to find non-toxic and healthy cereals and snacks for young kids.
 Grocery aisles are littered with products full of artificial flavours and colours, and nasty chemicals.
-Here are a few I’ve come across that meet my standards for green and healthy.
+Here are a few I’ve come across including the best travel snacks that meet my standards for green and healthy.

 Earth’s Best organic has partnered with Sesame Street to make awesome cereals and snacks for kids.
 I love that there are no artificial flavours, colors, or preservatives, and they use organic evaporated cane juice as a sweetener instead of white sugar.
 Some of our favorites are the Crunchin’ Crackers (featuring Elmo & Big Bird head shaped crackers), and Letter of the Day Cookies (square cookies with big letters on them, oatmeal cinnamon or vanilla).

 Earth’s Best also makes my favourite disposable diaper, along with many other baby & kid products.

 Another brand with a variety of crackers is Annie’s.
 Although not 100% organic, they use non-GMO ingredients, and no artificial flavours or colours.
 The Cheddar Bunnies are our favourites, but we also like the Bunny Grahams, and Fruit Snacks (read my review on these here).
 You may also see different kinds of Annie’s mac & cheese in these stores, a great alternative to Kraft Dinner.
 (Update: November 14, 2014: Annie’s has now been bought out by General Mills.
 There is a lot of debate over whether Annie’s will maintain its non-GMO ways, as General Mills is known to support campaigns against GMO labeling.)